Do I need a primer for this color?

-EMR Shielding Paint uses a high-quality nickel pigment to provide shielding against EMF & RF frequencies and EMR radiation.
+EMR/EMF Shielding Paint uses a high-quality nickel pigment to provide shielding against EMF & RF frequencies and EMR radiation.
 Having a dark gray color, it is intended to be over-painted by ECOS wall paint.
-This radiation protection paint is suitable for use on primed walls, floors, and ceilings.
-Odorless and VOC-free....More Details
+This radiation protection paint is suitable for use on primed walls, floors, and ceilings. water-based and VOC-free....More Details

 - Shipping Estimate